whizdome/alx-pre_course/0x01-git/README.md

-this a read me file
+this a updated read me file